-1. Introduction
+1. INTRODUCTION

-System scaling enabled by Moore's scaling is increasingly challenged with the scarcity of resources such as power and interconnect bandwidth.
-This is particularly due to the emergence of cloud, seamless interaction of big data, and instant data that have become a necessity (Figure MM-1).
+System scaling enabled by Moore's scaling is increasingly challenged by the scarcity of resources such as power and interconnect bandwidth.
+This has become more challenging under the requirements of seamless interaction between big data and instant data (Figure MM-1).
 Instant data generation requires ultra-low-power devices with an "always-on" feature at the same time with high-performance devices that can generate the data instantly.
-Big data requires abundant computing and memory resources to generate the service and information that clients need.
+Big data requires abundant computing, communication bandwidth, and memory resources to generate the service and information that clients need.

-The More Moore international focus team (IFT) of the International Roadmap of Devices and Systems (IRDS) provides physical, electrical, and reliability requirements for logic and memory technologies to sustain More Moore power, performance, area, cost (PPAC) scaling for big data, mobility, and cloud (e.g., Internet-of-Things (IoT) and server) applications.
-The IFT then forecasts logic and memory technologies over the roadmap time horizon of 15 years for main-stream/high-volume manufacturing (HVM).
+The More Moore International Focus Team (IFT) of the International Roadmap of Devices and Systems (IRDS) provides physical, electrical, and reliability requirements for logic and memory technologies to sustain power, performance, area, cost (PPAC) scaling for big data, mobility, and cloud (e.g., Internet-of-Things (IoT) and server) applications.
+This is done over a time horizon of 15 years for mainstream/high-volume manufacturing (HVM).